 ago.
 Now, Neptune stares down across the entire length

 of the still unfinished metro construction site to the

 main passenger terminal of the port of Naples (photo,

 above right).
-It's probably a better location since
+It's probably a better location since it's

-around the fountain and see it from all angles.
+the fountain and see it from all angles.

 I remember when Naples Capodichino airport looked like an airfield in documentaries about WW2 —maybe even WW1: windsocks on the runway and strange little people in goggles and flying scarves running around mowing the airstrip and hand-cranking Fokker triplanes.
 Well, maybe not all that, but there were no newfangled accordion tubes that snuggled up to the side of the planes for easy on–and–offloading of contented passengers.
 There were no contented passengers.
 There were no busses, either; you walked out onto the tarmac to your plane.
 Sometimes they got your bags out there before you left; sometimes they didn't.
 Indeed, it was a throwback to those glorious early days of aviation.
 They still spelled it "aeroplane," as I recall.